 While the seeds should be protected from deep frosts and prolonged cold spells, don’t protect them completely.
 A winter chill is needed for the seeds to germinate.
 Alternatively the pots can be placed inside plastic bags and kept in a freezer for 6 to 8 weeks.
 Following this, place the pots in a light location and allow the seeds to germinate.

 Germination occurs in the spring.
 Allow the seedlings to grow on before transplanting.
-Bleeding heart plants can be transplanted either in the spring, as growth begins, or in the fall once the foliage has died away.
+The bleeding heart plant can be transplanted either in the spring, as growth begins, or in the fall once the foliage has died away.
 It may take a few years before young plants, especially those grown from seed, flower.

-Once planted, bleeding heart plants are pleasingly low maintenance.
+Once the bleeding hearts are planted, the bleeding heart plant is pleasingly low maintenance.

-Properly caring for your plants will encourage them to grow and set flowers.
-Healthy, well cared for plants will reward your efforts with an abundance of blooms.
+Properly caring for your Bleeding Hearts will encourage them to grow and set heart shaped flowers.
+A healthy, well cared for bleeding heart plant will reward your efforts with an abundance of blooms and heart shaped flowers – both white flowers and pink flowers.

-Water regularly throughout the summer.
+Water your bleeding hearts regularly throughout the summer.
 Don’t allow the soil to dry out.
 If the plants aren’t sufficiently watered they may fail or die back for the remainder of the season.

 In gardens that require a lot of water it is a useful idea to harvest your own rainwater.
 You can then use the harvested rainwater to water your plants.
 This helps to cut down on water usage.